One question that we get a lot is: Does it help the keyword rankings of my Google Play Android app to add short description keywords?

 • Keyword has download intent – Someone searching for the keyword is probably looking for that type of app to download.

-• Keyword does not have a Search Score (traffic) of zero – It doesn’t matter if you rank #1 for a keyword, if nobody is searching for it.
+• Keyword does not have a Volume (traffic) of zero – It doesn’t matter if you rank #1 for a keyword, if nobody is searching for it.

 • The keyword is not in the app’s title – Since the keywords in the app title carry more weight, we excluded keywords that were at least partially in the title.